Back to Library

 Main Concepts:

-• Pharmacophore Identification: Determining the essential structural features responsible for activity.
+• Pharmacophore Identification: Determining the essential structural features (functional groups, spatial arrangements) responsible for biological activity.
+This helps in designing new molecules with desired activity.

 Structure-Activity Relationships (SAR) in Chemistry